icy/blog/NAS.md

 ## Issues

+### 14. Full index

+It's a nightmare.
+This option will _delete_ all existing thunbnails, links, album information.
+It's starting from a scratch.
+I picked up that  my mistake and now I have to reindex all 200k files.

 ### 13. List all QuMagie albums

 Creating new album from QuMagie can be a nightmare.
 The code seemed not to validate the user input, and if the timerange is invalid (ie `1970/1/1-`), album can be still created, but, the next album listing will generate 500 errors!
 And from that point, QuMagie seems totally useless.
 I have tried to remove/reinstall QuMagie but the list of known albums still persists, the issue still persists (though list of all media sources are gone and I have to input again -- this is weird, because this list is handle by Multiple Media Console)